 - Seconds makes great use of this technique.

-- Murder In Small Town X does it when offing a contestant (since a forward-facing cam would have given away the game).
+- Murder In Small Town X does it when offing a contestant to capture their reaction (and since a forward-facing cam would have given away the game).
+Ditto the UK version, The Murder Game.

 - Scariest Places On Earth